-The journey towards Mastery will begin in Years 10 and 11, when students will be offered opportunities to become a ‘journeyman’, through engagement with projects, activities, internships, and other learning experiences.
+Students are offered opportunities to become a ‘journeyman’, through engagement with projects, activities, internships, and other learning experiences.

 Successful completion will result in credits, which will be mapped across three domains: Ideas, Actions and People.
 All of these are encompassed within a Values framework.

 This work continues into Years 12 and 13, as students move into the IB Diploma, and start to enjoy unscheduled personal study time within their timetables.

 Credit-worthy engagements could include leadership activities, work experience, project management, teamwork initiatives, public speaking, class work, service to others, and other examples of learning which demonstrate the skills and attributes needed to lead a successful life.